-- •Topic Release: August 15 & December 15; posted online - •Tournament Format: District: prelim rounds, advancing to elimination rounds or round robin - •LD Debate Handbook (download from UIL website) - •Winner's Packet posted online (Tournaments page of UIL Speech) for students - •Coaches' Packet large red and white envelope you are responsible for picking up from Regional Contest Director before leaving Regional contest site - •Judging requirement if qualify debaters for State Meet Deadline posted online.
+- •Topic Release: August 15 & December 15; posted on UIL Debate webpage - •Tournament Format: District: prelim rounds, advancing to elimination rounds or round robin, determined by # of debaters planning on entering the district meet - •LD Debate Handbook (link to download digital copies found on UIL Debate webpage) - •Winner's Packet for students posted online (see the Tournaments webpage of UIL Speech) - Coaches' Packet posted online (see the Tournaments webpage of UIL Speech) - •Judging requirement if you qualify debaters for State Meet Deadline posted online

 IV.
-Things to Know for Prose & Poetry
+Things to Know for Prose & Poetry Interpretation

-- •Contestants prepare two performances, one from Category A and one from Category B. - •Categories/Category restrictions: See UIL Prose & Poetry Handbook - Documentation requirements (students don't compete w/out approval of documentation) - •Prose and Poetry Handbook (responsible for reading; critical for documentation explanation; order from UIL website.) - •State Office assistance is available if you have a documentation question; ask well in advance of district meet. - •Research opportunities (website links) - •Contest Procedures: Sectioning, Drawing for the Category, Time Limit - •Speech IE Ranking System for Multiple Judges: TalkTab software downloadable free from UIL speech web page. (become familiar with the ranking system for UIL)
+- •Contestants prepare two performances, one from Category A and one from Category B - •Categories/Category explanations: See UIL Prose & Poetry Handbook - •Documentation requirements (students don't compete w/out approval of documentation) - •UIL Prose and Poetry Handbook (coaches are responsible for reading; access link from UIL Oral Interpretation webpage to download digital copies) - •State Office assistance is available if you have a documentation question; ask well in advance of district meet, preferably by March 1 - •Research opportunities (website links) - •Contest Procedures: Sectioning, Drawing for the Category, Time Limit - •Speech IE Ranking System for Multiple Judges: TalkTab software downloadable free from UIL speech web page. (become familiar with the ranking system for UIL)

-V. Things to Know for Persuasive & Informative
+V. Things to Know for Persuasive & Informative Speaking

-- •Rules in the Prep Room: what materials are allowed and not allowed - •Informative/Persuasive Handbook (download from UIL website) - •Sources for files (website links, news sources to explore) at www.uiltexas.org/speech/extemp-resources - •Contest Procedures: No talking in prep room; Draw at 10-minute intervals, no outlines in prep, one card no larger than 3" x 5" is permissible; limitation on what can be taken out of prep room, specific guidelines for use of computers - •Speech IE Ranking System for Multiple Judges: TalkTab software downloadable free from UIL speech web page (become familiar with the ranking system for UIL)
+- •Rules in the Prep Room: what materials are allowed and not allowed - •Informative/Persuasive Handbook (download from UIL website) - •Sources for files (website links, news sources to explore) at www.uiltexas.org/speech/extemp-resources - •Contest Procedures: No talking in prep room; Draw at 10-minute intervals, no preprepared outlines brought into prep, one card no larger than 3" x 5" is permissible to use when delivering speech; limitation on what can be taken out of prep room, specific guidelines for use of computers within the prep room - •Speech IE Ranking System for Multiple Judges: TalkTab software downloadable free from UIL speech web page (become familiar with the ranking system for UIL)